 Mistake #4: Not getting help to understand your options.

-Avoid all of these mistakes and more by discussing your situation and options with a Medicare insurance expert.
+Avoid all of these mistakes and more by discussing your situation and options with an insurance professional who is skilled in understanding Medicare.

-Our licensed Medicare insurance consultants understand the ins and outs of enrolling in Medicare whether you’re working or retired.
-We can help you through every step of the way – for free.
+Our Licensed Insurance Consultants understand the ins and outs of enrolling in Medicare whether you’re working or retired.
+We can help you through every step of the way – at no cost to you.
 Schedule an appointment to start making the transition to Medicare.